51Degrees/specifications/pipeline-specification/features/data-updates.md

 - [.NET FiftyOneUrlFormatter](https://github.com/51Degrees/pipeline-dotnet/blob/master/FiftyOne.Pipeline.Engines.FiftyOne/Data/FiftyOneUrlFormatter.cs)
 - [Java FiftyOneUrlFormatter](https://github.com/51Degrees/pipeline-java/blob/master/pipeline.engines.fiftyone/src/main/java/fiftyone/pipeline/engines/fiftyone/data/FiftyOneUrlFormatter.java)

-If a new data file is downloaded, the date of the downloaded data must be compared with the current file data source, if file data source mode is active.
+If a new data file is downloaded, the date of the downloaded data is compared with the current file data source, if file data source mode is active.
 If the downloaded file is more recent, it replaces the current file data source.